GROMACS Tutorial

 The previous step, NVT equilibration, stabilized the temperature of the system.
 Prior to data collection, we must also stabilize the pressure (and thus also the density) of the system.
 Equilibration of pressure is conducted under an NPT ensemble, wherein the Number of particles, Pressure, and Temperature are all constant.
 The ensemble is also called the "isothermal-isobaric" ensemble, and most closely resembles experimental conditions.

-The .mdp file used for a 100-ps NPT equilibration can be found here.
-It is not drastically different from the parameter file used for NVT equilibration.
-Note the addition of the pressure coupling section, using the Parrinello-Rahman barostat.
+The .mdp file used for a 500-ps NPT equilibration can be found here.
+It is not drastically different from the parameter file used for NVT equilibration, though this phase of equilibration usually takes somewhat longer than NVT equilibration because pressure takes a little longer to relax than temperature.
+Note the addition of the pressure coupling section, using the C-rescale barostat.

 A few other changes: